khulnasoft-lab/design.khulnasoft.com/contents/components/breadcrumb.md

 - Pages within a Wiki should not be displayed in the breadcrumb list.
 - For a page that allows users to create a new item, the last element of the breadcrumb should include the word _New_ followed by the name of the element.
 For example: **GitLab.org / GitLab / Issues / New** becomes **GitLab.org / GitLab / Issues / New issue**.
 Only using the label _New_ may cause confusion when translating GitLab into different languages.
 - [Use sentence case](/content/punctuation#case) for each breadcrumb element.
+- Collections titles are not included in the breadcrumb.

 #### Special breadcrumbs